African-American music: 1990s, 2000s, 2010s, and today

 The hip-hop movement has become increasingly mainstream as the music industry has taken control of it.
 Essentially, "from the moment 'Rapper's Delight' went platinum, hiphop the folk culture became hiphop the American entertainment-industry sideshow."

 50 Cent in 2006.
 50 Cent was one of the most popular African-American rappers of the 2000s with his iconic albums being Get Rich or Die Tryin' and The Massacre.

 In the early 2000s, 50 Cent was one of the most popular African-American artists.
 In 2005, his album The Massacre sold over one million albums in its first week.
 In 2008, Lil Wayne's album Tha Carter III also sold more than a million copies in its first week.

 Within a year of Michael Jackson's unexpected death in 2009, his estate generated $1.4 billion in revenues.
 A documentary containing rehearsal footage for Jackson's scheduled This Is It tour, entitled Michael Jackson's This Is It, was released on October 28, 2009, and became the highest-grossing concert film in history.

-During the early 2010's, Drill music which is known as a raw and more violent version of rap also went mainstream.
+During the early 2010s, Drill music which is known as a raw and more violent version of rap also went mainstream.
 This wave of music came mainly from Chicago with many rappers being at the stage of the come up with the most notably being Chief Keef who blew into stardom after his tape Back from the dead and Studio Album Finally Rich.

 In 2013, no African-American musician had a Billboard Hot 100 number one, the first year in which there was not a number-one record by an African-American in the chart's 55-year history.
 J. Cole, Beyonce, Jay Z, and half-Canadian Drake, were all top-selling music artists this year, but none made it to the Billboard Hot 100's number one, leading to much debate.